Faculty, We Heard You! 10 Libraries Secrets We Didn’t Mean to Keep

 - How do I request training and library programming for my department?
 Please use our Consultation and Instruction form to let us know what training or programming would be helpful for you or your department.

-- How do I use Zoom or Webex to stream classes for students who are in isolation/quarantine?
-Our Teaching with Educational Technologies pages offer information about teaching with Zoom and Webex, recording and sharing lectures, and teaching hybrid and hyflex classes.
+- How do I use Zoom to stream classes for students who are in isolation/quarantine?
+Our Teaching with Educational Technologies pages offer information about teaching with Zoom, recording and sharing lectures, and teaching hybrid and hyflex classes.
 For personalized help, request a consultation with an instructional designer.

 - Where do I find best practices, tips, or timesavers for online teaching and learning?
 On our Teaching with Educational Technologies pages, you’ll find tips and best practices related to online teaching.
 We have also worked with the Center for Faculty Innovation (CFI) to identify books to support online teaching.
 You can also direct students to our Taking Online or Hybrid Courses at JMU page.